MEET THE STAFF

 Kara Clauser, GIS Specialist

 Kara (she/her) works on GIS analyses, cartography and web mapping to assist various Center campaigns.
-She holds a master's of science in geographic information systems technology and bachelor's of science in ecology and evolutionary biology from the University of Arizona.
+She holds a Master of Science in geographic information systems technology and Bachelor of Science in ecology and evolutionary biology from the University of Arizona.

 Contact: Tucson, AZ, 520.623.5252 ext.
 317, email Kara